tpdi/MMDS-001-Homework/README.md

 You can also "File|Download As..." to download the notebook as pure (uneditable) HTML.
 Download it to that files directory (so it finds relative path to the images), and then open the downloaded file in your browser, to see the uneditable version.

 I recommend creating a second branch to fill in the answers.
+As homeworks are added, use git merge to merge master to your branch.
 Please don't distribute your answers on github or elsewhere, that's a disservice to other students or potential future students.

 Thanks,